MLD-41

 MLD-41, also known as 1-methyl-LSD, is a psychedelic drug of the lysergamide family related to lysergic acid diethylamide (LSD).
 It has about 33% of the psychoactive potency of LSD.
 It has been studied with regard to cross-tolerance with LSD.
 Extensive metabolism of other 1-methylated lysergamides to their secondary amine derivatives, for instance methysergide (1-methylmethylergometrine) conversion into methylergometrine, has been observed.

+Pharmacology

+Pharmacodynamics

+MLD-41 produces the head-twitch response, a behavioral proxy of psychedelic effects, in rodents, and with only slightly lower potency than LSD.